radiql/app-gov/README.md

 use JSON as a request/response data interchange format, though some services still use XML for this purpose.

-## RADiQL Services for HMRC
+## RADiQL Services for HMRC (UK)

 AppStratum intends to use RADiQL to build commercial services for HMRC and other UK Government departments using the RADiQL toolset to do this.

-Planned applications are:
+## RADiQL Services for AT (Portugal)

+The Portuguese Government's Digital landscape is fragmented and cash-starved.
+Many online services are old and clunky and are in desperate need of refurbishment at a reasonable cost.
+RADiQL provides the necessary tools to renovate the Digital Services offered by the Portuguese state to the public as well as revolutionise data processing within the organs of government itself.

+AppStratum intends to use RADiQL to completely overhaul the Portuguese Government's Digital estate.

+### Portugal

+- Autoridade Tributaria e Aduaneira (AT) - DAV
+- Autoridade Tributaria e Aduaneira (AT) - IRS
+- Autoridade Tributaria e Aduaneira (AT) - Faturação
+- IMT - Carta de Condução

+### United Kingdom

-Making Tax Digital (MTD) for VAT
+- Making Tax Digital (MTD) for VAT (gov-uk-hmrc-mtd-vat)
-Making Tax Digital (MTD) for Income Tax
+- Making Tax Digital (MTD) for Income Tax (gov-uk-hmrc-mtd-sa)